Library Resources

 Patron Privacy & Confidentiality

-The library adheres to the guidelines on patron privacy and patrons’ rights according to the American Library Association.
+The library adheres to the guidelines on patron privacy and confidentiality in accordance to the American Library Association.

 Copyright in Academic Libraries